cardstack/boxel/README.md

 | :4204 | `root (/)` demo realm                                 | ✅                  | 🚫                   |
 | :4205 | qunit server mounting realms in iframes for testing   | ✅                  | 🚫                   |

+#### Using `start:development`

+You can also use `start:development` if you want the functionality of `start:all`, but without running the test realms. `start:development` will enable you to open http://localhost:4201 and allow to select between the cards in the /base and /demo realm.

 ### Card Pre-rendering

 In order to support server-side rendered cards, this project incorporates FastBoot.
 By default `pnpm start` in the `packages/host` workspace will serve server-side rendered cards.
 Specifically, the route `/render?url=card_url&format=isolated` will serve pre-rendered cards.
 There is additional build overhead required to serve pre-rendered cards.
 If you are not working on the `/render` route in the host, then you would likely benefit from disabling FastBoot when starting up the host server so that you can have faster rebuilds.
 To do so, you can start the host server using: